Chief of Staff to CEO

 Our company thrives because of our people.
 We believe in supportive, diverse, and inclusive workforce, inclusive environments, professional development opportunities, and competitive compensation packages.
 We value innovation, teamwork, and encourage work-life balance.

-One of many reasons why Henry Schein One (HS1) leads the industry is because of our products, services and most importantly our people.
-In 2022 HS1 was awarded one of the top places to work for in Utah.
-To learn more, click here: 2022 Best Companies To Work For | Henry Schein One
+One of many reasons why Henry Schein One leads the industry is because of our products, services and most importantly, our people.

 Unfortunately, Henry Schein One is not currently hiring individuals residing in Alaska, Delaware, Hawaii, Iowa, Louisiana, Maryland, Nebraska, North Dakota, Rhode Island, South Dakota, Vermont, West Virginia, Washington DC, or Puerto Rico and other US Territories.